Our Process

 Athletic development:

-With the construction of the RBC Wealth Management Hockey Development Center and our ongoing partnership with Athletic Lab, teams are led through age-appropriate dry land training sessions that focus on speed, explosiveness, balance, strength, endurance and agility.
+With the construction of the RBC Wealth Management Hockey Development Center and our ongoing partnership with off-site training facilities throughout the area, teams are led through age-appropriate dry land training sessions that focus on speed, explosiveness, balance, strength, endurance and agility.
 Maximizing potential as a hockey player also means maximizing potential as an athlete.

 Hockey IQ: